weiliangliu0/weiliangliu0.github.io/_pages/about.md

 </p>

 <p>
-I am also passionate about advancing theories at the intersection of queuing control and data-driven decision-making, where model primitives must be inferred from data.</p>
+I am also passionate about advancing theories at the intersection of queuing control and data-driven decision-making, where unknown model primitives must be inferred from data.</p>

 <!--
 <p>